Document List

 API calls

-This guide will provide you wil examples and best practices for making API calls to ProcessMind’s services.
+This guide will provide you with examples and best practices for making API calls to ProcessMind’s services.
 Whether you’re looking to retrieve data, submit information, or automate workflows, understanding how to interact with our API is essential.
+For detailed API documentation, including available endpoints, authentication methods, example requests, response formats, and step-by-step integration guides, please visit our API Documentation on GitHub.

 • apiKey For all API requests, you will need to include your API key in the request headers for authentication.
 The API key can be obtained from your ProcessMind account settings.